Tipton, California: History

 When construction of the Southern Pacific Railroad halted temporarily in 1872, a small community started to form at the end of the railroad.
-The residents named their community "Tip Town", signifying that is was at the end of the railroad.
+The residents named their community "Tip Town", signifying that it was at the end of the railroad.
 The post office changed the name to Tipton when construction restarted in 1873.

+Education

+It is in the Tipton Elementary School District and the Tulare Joint Union High School District.